The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: emission as a molecular gas tracer

 \subsection{Correlation with other quantities}

 In addition to the SFR and the molecular gas mass, the [\ion{C}{II}] emission at high redshifts has been shown to correlate with the metal mass in the gas-phase of high-$z$ galaxies \citep{heintz23}.
 In \cite{khatri24}, we found that the $\mathrm{C^+}$ distribution in our post-processed galaxy shows a grater similarity with the total gas distribution while CO and atomic carbon correlate better with the molecular gas.
-Inspired by these findings, we further investigate the correlation between $L_{[\ion{C}{II}]}$ and the total gas mass ($M_{\mathrm{gas}}$) and the mass in metals ($M_{\mathrm{metal}}$).
-At each redshift, we perform an ordinary least squares regression and the resulting parameters and the $1 \sigma$ scatter around the best fit are listed in Table~\ref{tab:best-fits2}.
+Inspired by these findings, we further investigated the correlation between $L_{[\ion{C}{II}]}$ and the total gas mass ($M_{\mathrm{gas}}$) and the mass in metals ($M_{\mathrm{metal}}$).
+At each redshift, we performed an ordinary least squares regression and the resulting parameters and the $1 \sigma$ scatter around the best fit are listed in Table~\ref{tab:best-fits2}.

 We find that among the galaxy properties explored so far, namely the SFR, the molecular gas mass, the total gas mass, and the metal mass, the [\ion{C}{II}] emission in our simulated galaxies shows the strongest/tightest correlation with $M_{\mathrm{metal}}$ across redshifts.
 This is evident from the lowest scatter in this relation.
-In other words, we can say that the gas-phase metal mass is the most robust predictor of the [\ion{C}{II}] emission in any given galaxy.
+In other words, we can say that the [\ion{C}{II}] luminosity is the best predictor of the gas-phase metal mass in any given galaxy.
 Interestingly, the scatter in the $L_{[\ion{C}{II}]}-M_{\mathrm{metal}}$ relation is lower than the scatter in the $L_{[\ion{C}{II}]}-M_{\mathrm{gas}}$ relation at all times.
-A stronger correlation between [\ion{C}{II}] emission and total gas mass simply highlights the multi-phase origin of the emission.
+A strong correlation between [\ion{C}{II}] emission and total gas mass simply highlights the multi-phase origin of the emission.

 After exploring the correlation between $L_{[\ion{C}{II}]}$ and other galaxy properties in our simulations, we now turn our attention to examining the spatial extent of the [\ion{C}{II}] emission in these galaxies and how it varies across the galaxy population.